-Significantly, the bill introduces new legal language that protects mental health service providers from civil liability when performing involuntary custody examinations, unless they are found to have acted with negligence or in bad faith.
+Significantly, the bill introduces new language that protects mental health service providers from civil liability when performing involuntary custody examinations, unless they act with negligence or in bad faith.
 It also emphasizes the importance of conducting examinations in a timely manner and allows for the use of video conferencing in hearings.
-The bill aims to ensure that individuals receive appropriate treatment in the least restrictive environment possible while also establishing a framework for outpatient treatment agreements.
-Overall, the legislation seeks to enhance the mental health care system in West Virginia while providing legal protections for professionals involved in these sensitive cases.
+The bill aims to ensure that individuals receive appropriate treatment in the least restrictive setting while also establishing a framework for outpatient treatment agreements.
+Overall, the legislation seeks to streamline the process for involuntary hospitalization while safeguarding the rights of individuals and the responsibilities of mental health professionals.

 Statutes affected: Introduced Version: 27-5-2